Status: Finished Airing

 Yuyushiki is a feel good show and a half.
 At the same time I really started to get into this I was listening to a ton of David Bowie when I thought up of a weird analogy: Yuyushiki is to Slice of Life what Scary Monsters is to David Bowie's 70's career.
 It's a perfect combination of all the best elements with a fresh execution put into a neat package.
-Granted, I put Scary Monsters as the greatest Bowie album of all time but I don't put Yuyushiki as the greatest Slice of Life of all time, and Slice of Life Anime is nowhere near as amazing to me as David Bowie's music.
+Granted, I put Scary Monsters as the greatest Bowie album of all time but I don't put Yuyushiki as the greatest Slice of Life of all time, and Slice of Life Anime is no David Bowie in itself.

 ...
 Where was I?
 Oh, yeah.
 Yuyushiki was just something I eagerly anticipated and enjoyed each and every week.
 It felt familiar.
 It felt like Azumanga Daioh, it felt like Lucky Star, it felt like Hidamari Sketch, it felt like K-ON! and it felt like Yuru Yuri all at the same time.
 It was like a beautiful homage to Slice of Life Anime, and yet it felt like a new experience.
 Some will call this blatantly ripping them off, but it feels like it aspires to pay tribute to the genre in mimicking the humour, atmosphere and slight boredom of the aforementioned Slice of Life's.

 I uh... what should I say... it's a typical Slice of Life situation...
 I guess I'll give it 6/10.

 A lot of people were bothered by the art, but not me.
 I thought it looked nice and had plenty of nice colour and personality.
 To me a real sight for sore eyes it is.